chinenual/synergize/docs/csurface.md

 Synergize-TouchOSC uses an OSC connection.
 Ensure both your tablet and the computer running Synergize have good network connections and are on the same local network.

 ## TouchOSC side configuration

-In TouchOSC, configure OSC:
+In TouchOSC, configure OSC.

 * `Enabled` - must be turned on.